albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 Stack: [Squeeze me in, 1, 2, 3]
 ```

 This breaks our stack class as we are able to make it behave in a way it was not expected to behave.
-This example of inheritance breaks encapsulation as we are able to interact with the object's state in a way, we should not be able to.
+This example of *inheritance breaks encapsulation* as we are able to put the object in an invalid state.
 Here we broke the "*all stacks are vectors*" rule.
 A vector is a data structure that allows random access to elements, while stack only allows the consumer to interact with the topmost item of the stack.

 An alternative approach would be to use composition instead of inheritance, as shown next.